carloslfu/BBlocks.js/readme.md

 ## Getting started

 See the demos folder.
 All documentation is in construction... (github wiki coming soon).
+Visit the [BBlocks group][BBlocks-group] for get some feedback.

 ## Features that will be implemented